 6. Tap the square area just below the clock to add additional widgets.
-At present, your choices are limited to Apple’s built-in apps, such as Clock, Batteries, Calendar, News, Stocks, Weather and more.
+At present, your choices are limited to Apple’s built-in apps, such as Clock, Batteries, Calendar, News, Stocks, Weather and more from third-party apps like Google Maps.
 There's enough room for four small widgets or two large ones.
 You can also mix and match sizes, as with your home screen.

 7. When you’re satisfied with the design, tap Done in the upper right corner of the screen.
 Tap Cancel in upper left corner to reset everything.

 Note: whatever image you select as your lock screen wallpaper will also serve as the background image for your home screen by default.
 You can tap customize underneath the home screen wallpaper to change it, including adding a blur if the background picture clashes with your app icons.